Carter v. Kentucky: Background

 On Friday morning, December 22, 1978, while it was still dark, Officer Deborah Ellison of the Hopkinsville Police Department in Hopkinsville, Kentucky, noticed something strange in the alley between Young's Hardware Store and Edna's Furniture Store.
 After shining her spotlight down the alley, she saw two men who immediately fled the scene.
 After driving down the alley, she found a hole in the side of the hardware store.
 Knowing he was in the area she radioed for Officer Leroy Davis, reasonably suspecting, based upon the totality of circumstances, that they were involved in criminal activity, because: 1) They were in an alley in the dark; 2) They immediately fled; and 3) there was an opening to the store in the area they were at.
 Officer Ellison inspected the alleyway.
 At the same time, Officer Davis saw the two men run off in different directions, and, after a chase, stopped one, whose name was Lonnie Joe Carter.
 Carter had dropped a gym bag and a radio tuned to a Police band.
 When caught he was wearing gloves, but no jacket.
 Officer Ellison found two men's jackets as well as some stolen merchandise in the alley near the hole in the wall.
 After being brought to her, Officer Ellison noted Officer Davis that Carter "was of similar height and weight to one of the men in the alley, and that he wore similar clothing."
 She could not give a more positive identification, however, because the alley was dark.
 Carter was taken to Police headquarters.

-Carter's council requested at trial that the jury be given the following instruction: "The [defendant] is not compelled to testify and the fact that he does not cannot be used as an inference of guilt and should not prejudice him in any way."
+Carter's counsel requested at trial that the jury be given the following instruction: "The [defendant] is not compelled to testify and the fact that he does not cannot be used as an inference of guilt and should not prejudice him in any way."
 The Judge, however, refused the request, and the Jury found him guilty of third-degree burglary, recommending a sentence of two years in prison.
 Following was the recidivist phase of the trial, in which the prosecution showed forth evidence of previous felony convictions.
 The defense presented no evidence, and the Jury found him guilty as a persistent offender, sentencing him to twenty years in prison.
 Carter appealed.

 The Supreme Court of the State of Kentucky argued two things: 1) There is no case law within the jurisdiction supporting the idea that the Fifth and Fourteenth Amendment procedural due process rights included a right to have the Jury be informed of the privilege against self-incrimination; and 2) The Judge would have had to comment upon the defendant's failure to testify, violating Kentucky Revised Statute 421.225.
 Because the statute as interpreted did not violate the Constitution as interpreted, the Statute must control the proceedings within the courtroom.
 Thus the Supreme Court affirmed the decision in Green v.
-Commonweath, affirming the trial court's conviction.
+Commonwealth, affirming the trial court's conviction.
 Carter appealed.